egberts/egberts.github.io-src/content/articles/ssh-openssh-certificates.md

 ssh-keygen -f my-enterprise-root-ca  -C "CA key for example.com"
 ```

 * `-C "CA key for example.com"` - The `-C` option sets a comment in your key file.
-The default is `user@host`, but since you'll be dealing with a lot of keys at a time now it might be better to give the keys moe descriptive names.
+The default is `user@host`, but since you'll be dealing with a lot of keys at a time now it might be better to give the keys more descriptive names.

 Oh, and please note that most other guides will tell you to do these steps as root.
 There's no real need to generate keys as root - any ordinary user will do fine.
 So it's probably best if you do use an ordinary user account.